CTSRD-CHERI/cheribuild/README.md

                         test the benchmarks) (default: 'False')

 Configuration for launching QEMU (and other simulators):
+  --trap-on-unrepresentable
+                        Raise a CHERI exception when capabilities become unreprestable instead of detagging.
+Useful for debugging, but deviates from the spec, and therefore off by default. (default: 'False') --qemu-gdb-break-on-cheri-trap
+                        Drop into GDB attached to QEMU when a CHERI exception is triggered (QEMU only). (default:
+                        'False')
+  --qemu-gdb-debug-userspace-program QEMU_GDB_DEBUG_USERSPACE_PROGRAM
-  --wait-for-debugger   Start QEMU in the 'wait for a debugger' state whenlaunching CheriBSD,FreeBSD, etc. (default:
+                        Print the command to debug the following userspace program in GDB attaced to QEMU --wait-for-debugger   Start QEMU in the 'wait for a debugger' state whenlaunching CheriBSD,FreeBSD, etc. (default:
                         'False')
   --debugger-in-tmux-pane